-A degree is offered in the field of Environmental Technology and Sustainability, with concentrations in Biological Resources, Physical Resources, and Sustainability.
-A degree is also offered in the field of Natural Science.
-For major requirements, see page 76 and 88.
+Degrees are offered in the field of Environmental Technology and Sustainability, with concentrations in Biological Resources, Physical Resources, and Sustainability and also in Natural Science.
+For major requirements, see page 86 and 100.
+A transfer degree is also offered.
+See page 89 for requirements.

 A Certificate of Achievement is offered in the field of Environmental Technology and Sustainability, with concentrations in Biological Resources, Physical Resources, and Sustainability.
-For requirements, see page 103.
+For requirements, see page 115.